TAganden/SocialMediaWeb/README.md

 NOTE:
 In the upload image part do not upload very large images.
 The design does not support large files.
 Also the image preview is not enabled hence once you browse and select a picture, you need to click upload to see the image you have chosen.

+Make sure you add all css files in a folder named css and all image files in a folder named images.